pankhuri813/playlistify2/README.md

 For any inquiries or support, please reach out to the Playlistify team at playlistify@example.com.
 We are always here to help and answer any questions you may have.

 Happy learning with Playlistify! 🎧📚

-When you want to learn something, you go on youtube.
-But searching there is a daunting task because it feels like there are so many videos as you scroll through them all, which one should you watch?
-And even if you know one or two that are really good, how can you find them automatically?
-So here’s an app that might help you find the most relevant playlist for your needs.
-The purpose of this website is to give you the most relevant videos for your interests and you can even organise your own favorite playlist of your choice  in a way customized way here as well.